Cangiante

 The greatest practitioner of the cangiante technique was Michelangelo, especially in many parts of the Sistine Chapel ceiling.
 For example, in the image of the prophet Daniel, a transition from green to yellow is evident in the subject's robes.
+This technique is in contrast to the "chiaroscuro" method of Leonardo and, later, Caravaggio, where attached shadows generally appeared simply as a darker form of the object's color ("local color"), or transitioned to nearly colorless dark earth colors.
 After Michelangelo's time, the technique found widespread acceptance and is now a standard painting technique.

+In late Renaissance Mannerist painting, artists (following the lead of Michelangelo) became quite inventive in their use of cangiantismo, employing it wherever a stronger color effect was needed in a composition.
+The effect was meant to imitate the quality of "shot silk", sometimes today referred to as "iridescent" material, which shows simultaneous variations in color depending on the angle of illumination and viewpoint.